Positioning for the unexpected

 Consider inflation.
 It has been drifting down in Australia over the last fifteen years, and is now as 1%.
 Consensus is for lower inflation.

-Nader Naeimi, Head of Dynamic Markets,and Portfolio Manager of AMP Capital’s new exchange traded managed fund, the Dynamic Markets Fund (Hedge Fund) ASX Code: DMKT, told Livewire: “When putting a portfolio together, expectations play a big part.
+Nader Naeimi, Head of Dynamic Markets,and Portfolio Manager of AMP Capital’s new Active ETF, the Dynamic Markets Fund (Hedge Fund) ASX Code: DMKT, told Livewire: “When putting a portfolio together, expectations play a big part.
 Inflation expectations are so low now.
 Falling a little bit more would be no surprise, but – what would be a surprise would be inflation going higher.”

 In this video he discusses a commodities strategy that offers diversification if inflation were to surprise to the upside, as well as an overview on what to expect from the rest of the commodity complex.